SalesTim/tech-hub/src/app/api/reference/Apis/AppsApi.md

 # **getApps**
 > List getApps()

-Get all virtual apps in a tenant
+Get your virtual apps

-    Get all virtual apps in a tenant
+    Get all virtual apps associated with your tenant.
+Please note, apps could be created using the POST verb on the /apps endpoint.

 ### Parameters
 This endpoint does not need any parameter.